 Retainers and Appliances

 Your immediate impulse might be to take a photo so you can have that classic adult braces before and after shot, but you aren't done just yet.
 Don't forget to wear your retainer.
 Orthodontists usually fit you for a retainer to keep your teeth from moving after the braces come off.
-According to the Mayo Clinic, they can either be removable, or fixed in an unseen position in your mouth.
+They can either be removable, or fixed in an unseen position in your mouth.

 Each retainer is custom to the wearer, so it should fit pretty comfortably within your mouth.
 Caring for them is easy as well; simply brush them regularly with fluoride toothpaste as a natural part of your oral care routine.

 Rinsing with a fluoride solution can help prevent cavities by helping to fortify tooth enamel and strengthening teeth.
-Rinses such as Colgate® Phos-Flur® are specially formulated with sodium fluoride, which help clean and strengthen the parts of your mouth in which braces may have trapped food and bacteria.
+Rinses that are specially formulated with sodium fluoride can help clean and strengthen the parts of your mouth in which braces may have trapped food and bacteria.
 Just add it to your regular oral care routine and rinse twice daily.

 It's only natural that you'd want white teeth to go with your newly straight smile.
 You can choose from two whitening processes: in office and at home.
 If you choose in-office whitening, you'll need to make an appointment with your dentist.
 In this whitening procedure, teeth are covered with a peroxide-based gel, which is placed on the surfaces of the teeth.
 The gum tissue is covered with a protective gel to protect it from the bleaching gel.
 A light is placed on the teeth which accelerates its whitening effect which includes three - 15 minute sessions that are conducted in just one dental visit.